CamrynDixon/NYUPQAR2024/README.md

 # NYUPQAR2024
-Project examining the effect of social determinants on hypertension and depression in older adults in Ghana
+This project is on the effect social deteriminants of health has on hypertension and depression outcomes for older adults in Ghana.
+We used the WHO Global aging data set to assess regional differences in depression, hypertension, neighborhood social capital and social fraility and the effect the variables had on depression and hypertension outcomes